colcon/colcon-python-project/README.rst

 Idiosyncrasies
 --------------
-* For setuptools-based packages, setuptools (< 64.0.0) will leave build artifacts in the source directory.
+* For setuptools-based packages, symlink installs do not install data_files.
 * For setuptools-based packages, symlink installs always print warnings to stderr with no good way to suppress them.
 * For poetry-based packages, dependencies expressed in groups (including 'test') are not discovered (use 'test' extra as a workaround).